On Twitter, the

 I never felt degraded while on the pageant stage.
 Rather, I felt empowered: I was owning my body and it was on my terms.
 There is nothing wrong with a woman embracing her body and showing it off if that's what she wants to do.
 The fact that I wore a bikini and a tight dress on stage doesn't diminish my college education or my career; it doesn't render my community service and causes I am passionate about null and void.
 It doesn't make my opinion any less important or my voice any less heard.

-If Miss America really wants to become Miss America 2.0 and truly be an organization that empowers every woman, it would start by giving their contestants a choice — wear a bikini, wear a one-piece, wear active wear, wear what makes you feel beautiful.
-The organization would also actively recruit women of all body types and eliminate the "natural born" woman rule.
+If Miss America really wants to become Miss America 2.0 and truly be an organisation that empowers every woman, it would start by giving their contestants a choice — wear a bikini, wear a one-piece, wear active wear, wear what makes you feel beautiful.
+The organisation would also actively recruit women of all body types and eliminate the "natural born" woman rule.
 Then, it would support contestants and reward them in a competition that's judged on confidence, personality, and poise.

 I know I speak for a lot of pageant fans when I say I want to see more body types represented on stage.
 I want to see women larger than a size four strutting in their bikinis and evening gowns; I want to see women with disabilities in the lineup; I want to see women who have stretch marks, cellulite, and whatever other characteristic society has deemed unattractive up on that stage on national television.
 I want the old beauty ideals smashed and I want that to be more than just a marketing ploy.